fexra/turtle-express-starter/README.md

 cp .env-example .env
 ```

-Here's an example of a completed env file:
+Here's an example of a completed .env file:

 ```
 APP_PORT=8015